TeamBrot/client/README.md

 ### 1. Cloning the repository

-run `git clone https://github.com/TeamBrot/client.git` to clone the repository.
+Run `git clone https://github.com/TeamBrot/client.git` to clone the repository.

-run `cd client` to jump right into it.
+Run `cd client` to jump right into it.

 ### 2. Build